If you’re wondering how much it costs to lease an electric car, you may be pleasantly surprised.

 Savings for the organisation

 As well as reputational benefits, EVs can significantly reduce the whole life cost of a company car.
 This is because there’s no road tax to pay, but mostly due to the huge savings made on fuel, which is typically around 80% of the fuel costs of a conventional fleet.

 If your business is in London, an electric company car or van could save you thousands of pounds per year on Ultra Low Emission Zone (ULEZ) and congestion charges.

 Savings for the employee

-You can also claim 4p per mile when driving your company car on business while charging up your EV at work is also exempt from tax.
+You can also claim 5p per mile when driving your company car on business while charging up your EV at work is also exempt from tax.

-While this naturally depends on the type of EV you want, your contract length and mileage, you could drive a brand new Nissan Leaf, Hyundai IONIQ or Volkswagen e-Golf for less than £200 per month (+VAT).
+While this naturally depends on the type of EV you want, your contract length and mileage, you could drive a brand new Nissan Leaf, MINI Electric or Volkswagen e-UP for less than £300 per month.
 After an SUV?
-We’ve got the Mitsubishi Outlander PHEV Verve for under £250 per month (+VAT) on a 48-month deal with 6,000 miles per annum.
-If you want a high range, the Tesla Model 3 Long Range AWD can cover around 300 miles in “real-world” range per single charge and rolls in at just over £400 per month (+VAT) on a similar lease.
-The Audi E-Tron meanwhile is around £500.
+We’ve got lots of all electric SUV lease deals to suit all budgets.
+If you want a high range, the Tesla Model Y Long Range can cover around 300 miles in the “real-world” range per single charge.

 If your company has a fleet of EVs, you may want to install some charge points in the car park.
 Currently, the government’s Workplace Charging Scheme offers businesses a contribution of £500 towards up to 20 charging points.
 That could help your bottom line to the tune of £10,000.
 Having these points for visitors to use can be a great way to show off your green credentials, while also leading to potential clients or suppliers staying longer on your premises.